pinobatch/numism/docs/gb_emu_testing.md

 A (DIV) and B (TIMA) should be the same on most presses, with B one higher on a small fraction.
 Everything but No$gmb gets this right.

-GNUBoy is the first tested emulator to fail specific instructions (in this case `34` and `37`) without crashing the entire test.
+Gnuboy is the first tested emulator to fail specific instructions (in this case `34` and `37`) without crashing the entire test.

 TODO: Ask gbdev #emudev which games depend on working timers